-But, luckily there are now several brands of Ivermectin based ear mite treatments available at your vet and they work well.
+But, luckily there are now several brands of Ivermectin based ear mite treatments available at your vet and they tend to work well.

-Revolution, The mulitpurpose once a month spot on for fleas, flea larvae, heartworms, intestinal worms, and sarcoptic mange mites also kills ear mites well.
+Revolution, The multipurpose once a month spot on for fleas, flea larvae, heartworms, intestinal worms, and sarcoptic mange mites also kills ear mites well.